Utkarsh21116/Sales-Data-Analysis-12-Month-Dataset-/README.md

 Conclusion:
 This analysis provides valuable insights that businesses can use to optimize marketing strategies, product placement, and sales forecasting.

-If you found this project helpful, feel free to ⭐ star this repository and connect with me on LinkedIn!
+If you found this project helpful, feel free to ⭐ star this repository and connect with me on [LinkedIn](https://www.linkedin.com/in/chaubey-utkarsh/)
+!